cs1666-krabs/cs1666_organization/teams/krabs_team_description.md

 ### Networking

-We will support real-time multiplayer using a server-client architecture via UDP and create a server browser via TCP.
-The server and clients will stay in sync via a custom protocol.
+We will support real-time multiplayer using a server-client architecture.
+Players will be able to coexist in the same game world and interact with it at the same time.
+The server and clients will communicate via a custom protocol built on top of UDP.
+This protocol will enable synchronization of relevant information including player state and world state.
+As a stretch goal, we will create a server browser that will allow players to easily join servers.

 ## Midterm Goals